SantaFeBaptistChurch/MissionaryVisualization/README.md

 # MissionaryVisualization
-A map with many of our missionaries and their locations
+A customizable map with several of our missionaries and their capital cities.

+Built using p5.js
+Copyright (c) Gabriel Gutiérrez/SFBC, 2021